Praveshk15/asx-financial-time-series-prediction/README.md

 # financial-time-series-prediction
- A repository to study predictive modelling of the financial market
+ A repository to study predictive modelling of the ASX financial market

+***A detailed description to be added soon***